carl-egge/td-nuxtwind-frontend/README.md

-# Theaterdeck Nuxt 3 Tailwind Frontend
+# Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.